hashicorp/consul/website/source/docs/guides/consul-template.html.md

 # Consul Template

-The Consul template tool provides a programmatic method for populating values into the local file system from a variety of locations, including Consul KV.
+The Consul template tool provides a programmatic method for rendering configuration files from a variety of locations, including Consul KV.
 The template tool is based on Go templates and shares many of the same attributes.